nystudio107/craft-routemap/docs/docs/index.md

 ]
 ```

-Or if you wanted the 5 oldest Entries from the `blog` section, you'd use the controller API endpoint `/actions/route-map/routes/get-section-urls?section=blog&criteria[limit]=5&criteria[order]=elements.dateCreated asc`:
+Or if you wanted the 5 oldest Entries from the `blog` section, you’d use the controller API endpoint `/actions/route-map/routes/get-section-urls?section=blog&criteria[limit]=5&criteria[order]=elements.dateCreated asc`:

 ```json
 [